Skip to main content

 • Bacillius subtilis strain QST 713 (Serenade ASOOG): 2.0 to 4.0 qt/A; PHI 0d, REI 4h, Group BM02.
 See label for tank mixing precautions.

 • cyazofamid (Ranman 400SC): 2.75 fl oz/A; PHI 0d, REI 12h, Group 21.
 Mix with a surfactant for best results.
-Alternate sprays of Ranman with a fungicide with a different mode of action.
+Alternate with a fungicide from a different FRAC Group.

 • dimethomorph (Forum): 6.0 fl oz/A; PHI 0d, REI 12h, Group 40.
-Apply only in combination with a labeled rate of another non-group 40 fungicide.
-Do not make more than 2 sequential applications of Forum before alternating to a fungicide with a different mode of action.
+Apply only in combination with a labeled rate of another non-Group 40 fungicide.
+Do not make more than 2 sequential applications before alternating to a fungicide from a different FRAC Group.

 • famoxadone plus cymoxanil (Tanos): 8.0 to 10.0 oz/A; PHI 3d, REI 12h, Groups 11 & 27.
-For SUPPRESSION of foliar and fruit phase ONLY.
-Tank mix with an appropriate contact fungicide with a different mode of action (copper or chlorothalonil).
+Suppression of foliar and fruit phase only.
+Tank mix with an appropriate contact fungicide from a different FRAC Group (e.g., copper or chlorothalonil).

 • fluopicolide (Presidio 4SC): 4 fl oz/A; PHI 2d, REI 12h, Group 43.
-Must be tank mixed with another fungicide with a different mode of action.
+Must be tank mixed with another fungicide from a different FRAC Group.

 • fosetyl-Al (Aliette WDG): 2.0 to 5.0 lb/A; PHI 12d, REI 24h, Group P07.
 Do not tank mix with copper compounds.
 Use the high rate when Phytophthora blight is active.